Wheeler1711/submm_python_routines/README.md

 ```

 ### Activating a Virtual Environment
-This step needs to be done everytime you want to use the virtual environment.
+This step needs to be done every time you want to use the virtual environment.

 For unix-like environment activation: